 The Middlebury College football staff will host a pair of one-day football camps in July.
-The first will be Sunday, July 21 and the second on Friday, July 26.
-More information, including required forms, can be found on theCAMP BROCHURE.
-To access the online sign-up form, CLICK HERE.
+The first will be Sunday, July 20 and the second on Friday, July 25.
+More information about the camps can be found HERE.

 Former Middlebury College kicker Steven Hauschka ’07 contributed a game-high 11 points to help lead the Seattle Seahawks to a 43-8 victory over the Denver Broncos in Super Bowl XLVIII at MetLife Stadium in East Rutherford, New Jersey.
 The kicker became Middlebury's first team sport world champion since 1910 graduate Ray Fisher was a part of the Cincinnati Reds World Series team in 1919.

 Super Bowl Media Day is an event that needs to be experienced to be believed.
 Hundreds of sports journalists, television personalities, and camera crews swarm, first to the tables topped with pastries, then to the players entering the arena.
 Out comes Richard Sherman, sardonically taking pictures of the media members flashing him with strobes; out comes quarterback Russell Wilson, all 5’10 and ¾’’ of him calm...

 Former Middlebury College kicker Steven Hauschka ‘07 is having an outstanding season for the Seattle Seahawks and needs your help to earn his first pro bowl bid!
 Hauschka is currently 30-31 in his field goal attempts this season, with a long of 53 yards and two-game winners in overtime.